cs411-alawini/fa23-cs411-team015-SaveDALegends/doc/Database_Design.md

 # Database Implementation

-We implemented teh database locally using MySQL workbench and integrated with VisualStudioCode.
+We implemented the database locally using MySQL workbench and integrated with VisualStudioCode.

 The database connection details screenshot is as follows:
 ![Alt text](images/dbms_conn.png)